unclepieman/panther/docs/gitbook/log-analysis/rules/README.md

 ## Rule Components

-- A `rule` function with an `event` argument and a `return` statement - `True` if the rule should send an alert, or `False` if not
+* A `rule` function with an `event` argument that returns `True` if the rule should send an alert, or `False` if it should not
-- A `dedup` function to control how alerts are grouped together
+* Optionally, a `dedup` function to control how alerts are grouped together
-- A `title` function for the message shown in the alert
+* Optionally, a `title` function to define the message shown in the alert
-- Metadata containing context for triage
+* Metadata containing context for triage
-- An association with a specific Log Type
+* An association with a specific Log Type

 As an example, the rule below checks if unauthenticated access occurred on an S3 bucket: